-Last week’s homecoming game wasn’t just a homecoming for the undefeated Bobcats.
+Last week’s homecoming game wasn’t just a homecoming for the Bobcats.

-“For that three hours, it’s awesome.
-Because I’m not worried about the hurricane,” Coach Herring says.
+“For that three hours, it’s awesome, because I’m not worried about the hurricane,” Herring says.
 “I’m not worried about the $40,000 damage at my house.
 I’m not worried about Casey’s house.
 I’m not worried about how I’m going to fix Mrs. Perez’s roof.
 I’m not worried about Mrs. Jones’ stump in her yard.
 I’m not worried about Mrs. Smith’s air conditioner.
 All I’m worried about is football and putting the best team I can on the field.”

-There’s always more work to do for Jason Herring, too, including visits to Casey Henderson in the hospital and helping to paint the Henderson household.
+There’s always more work to do for Jason Herring, too, including visits to Casey Henderson in San Antonio and helping his family repaint their home.

-He also plans on coaching eight more weeks this season into the playoffs.
-He says he might also one day get his own roof fixed, but that will have to wait until after the season ends, perhaps, with another state championship title.
+Herring says he's going to get his own roof fixed, eventually, but that will have to wait until after the season ends, perhaps, with another state championship title.